visual-framework/vf-core/components/vf-hero/README.md

 ## Usage

 By default the `vf-hero` makes use of the roundels background image.
 To keep the raw structure of the HTML and CSS the same this is applied using a CSS custom property.
+The default variant is equivalent to `vf-hero--1200`.

+### Hero background images

+You can bring your own image to use with the vf-hero.

-The default variant is equivalent to `vf-hero--1200` and the recommended image size is 3000 by 1000 pixels.
+- Size: recommended image size for a typical hero is 3000 by 1000 pixels.
+- Positioning: people and other important imagery should be placed on the right side.
+The image will, by default, vertically centre and align to the right side.
+- Imagery: most of the image should be abstract as to not visually compete with the text in the hero box.
+- Text: do not use raster text as part of the image.
+- Consult design: the image should be made in consultation with your organisation's design team for brand alignment and input on how best to create it.

 ### Content